petuum-inc/poseidon-release/Quick_Tutorial.md

   -o OUTPUT_FOLDER, --out=OUTPUT_FOLDER
                        output log folder
 ```
+#### Cluster Configuration
+Within the cluster configuration json there are two required fields and several optional ones.

+Required:

+* worker_nodes - required list of IP addresses to run the tensorflow script files.
+* server_nodes - required list of IP addresses for parameter servers.

+Note: The number of worker and server nodes currently must be equal.

+Optional:

+* master_node - IP of the master, by default this is set to be local machine
+* pem_file - If using aws, use this to point to the pem file required for ssh auth
+* virtualenv - If using python within a virtualenv, point to the virtualenv root directory (equivalent to echo $VIRTUALENV).
+* username - Set global username for all processes/communication.
+The username should be set for ssh no-password authentication on all machines.
+The default is `ubuntu`.

 For example, you need to write a json format file `aws_cluster.json` including `worker_nodes` and `server_nodes` attributes.
-For current release, the number of worker nodes must be the same with the number of server_nodes.
 After that, you can start a CIFAR-10 task like this: `psd_run -c aws_cluster.json "python /home/ubuntu/cifar10_train.py --max_steps 100"`.
 You can download the training script `cifar10_train.py` from [here](https://raw.githubusercontent.com/petuum-inc/poseidon-release/master/models/cifar10/cifar10_train.py).
 Make sure giving the absolute path here.

 ## Poseidon Logs
 After running Poseidon, you can check the execution log `poseidon_run.log` in the same path you run Poseidon.
 There are also addtional log files for debugging and monitoring purpose created in `poseidon_log_$TIMESTAMP_SUFFIX` folder.